SSWConsulting/SSW.Products/README.md

 The purpose of this repository is to host the product pages for [SSW's](https://www.ssw.com.au) custom [software](https://www.ssw.com.au/products).

+The `YakShaver` and `EagleEye` websites should be used as a guide for creating future product pages.
+`Tina` branding, e.g. 'Powered By Tina' should be included in the footers.
+This is enabled by default, and can be configured in the respective `{product}-footer.json` files.

 ## Running this project locally?

 1. Get access to the environment variables from Keeper